mickahell/quantum_lab/article.md

 # Quantum Lab
+A simple docker image to simulate a full *Quantum laboratory*

 ## Abstract
 We are at the beginning of the run for the quantum supremacy and quantum independant of the different worldwide government.
 More and more companies are building their own quantum computer with their own librairy/language.
 Some of these allow to connect to multiple quantum computers and other are specializes for one type of computer.
 Also some librairies are very specified for some kind of task like Pennylane for QML.